arunsatyarth/OneMiner/README.md

 I would like to hear your feedback and thoughts if any.
 Please use the github issue tracker  to notify me of any issues or enhanement requests or send a mail to arun.satyarth@gmail.com.

-# Donations
-If you would like to supprt this project, your donations would be greatly appreciated

-### Bitcoin
-1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

-### Ethereum
-0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

-### Litecoin
-LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR

 # Features
 Below are some of the features for first release